Saturday, 25, Apr, 2026

 Headnote :

-The word 'discovers' in s.
-15 of the Excess Profits Tax Act, 1940, is not limited to facts discovered, which existed during the relevant chargeable accounting period for which assessment is reopened under the section but also includes facts so discovered which came into existence subsequent...
+The term \'discovers\' in section 15 of the Excess Profits Tax Act, 1940, is not restricted to facts that were known to exist during the relevant chargeable accounting period for which the assessment is being reopened; it also encompasses facts that were discovered which emerged after that accountin...

 Mahesh Prasad Vs. The State of Uttar Pradesh [1954] INSC 103 (29 October 1954)